RL370/StateSpaceDuality/README.md

 Real sequences have this structure naturally — recent context matters more than distant.

-### 3. Future Hybrid Models
+### 3. Architecture Design Depends on Task

-Rather than choosing SSM or attention:
+Rather than choosing SSM or attention universally:

-- Use attention for reasoning tasks (irregular dependencies)
+- Use **attention** for: reasoning tasks, in-context learning, irregular dependencies
-- Use SSD for memory/efficiency (structured dependencies)
+- Use **Mamba** for: long-context efficiency, memory constraints, streaming applications
-- Blend both in same model
+- Use **hybrids** for: general-purpose models needing both efficiency and expressiveness

 ---

-## 9. Discussion Questions
+## 10. Discussion Questions

 <details>
 <summary><strong>Q1: Why is $\mathcal{O}(T \cdot N)$ generally more favorable than $\mathcal{O}(T^2)$ for long sequences?</strong></summary>